Sustainability | GovernanceRisk Management

 For more information on each risk, please see the link below.

 As a function to oversee compliance risk management, the Compliance Committee approves company-wide compliance strategy, determines prioritized risks, provides instructions to related departments on handling compliance risks in charge, and monitors their activities.

 Crisis Management Committee

-The Crisis Management has been established and operates with the aim of implementing preventive measures for serious accidents, incidents, disasters, etc. that may impede the survival or development of the Company as well as reducing subsequent damage and preventing the expansion of damage.
-In the event of an emergency, the Company will quickly set up a Crisis Management Headquarters and, while giving first priority to ensuring the safety of its employees, it will resume business as soon as possible and fulfill its responsibility to supply its customers, in accordance with the Business Continuity Plan (BCP).
+The Crisis Management Committee has been established and operates with the aim of implementing preventive measures for serious accidents, incidents, disasters, etc. that may impede the survival or development of the Company as well as reducing subsequent damage and preventing the expansion of damage.
+In the event of an emergency, the Company will quickly set up a Crisis Management Headquarters and, while giving first priority to ensuring the safety of its employees, it will resume business as soon as possible and fulfill its responsibility to continue supplying products to customers, in accordance with the Business Continuity Plan (BCP).

 Information Security Committee

 To prepare for the risks of cyberattacks, we continuously verify and take measures against information security risks by implementing information security education for employees and taking measures such as defense, detection, and restoration.